ecastella/chat2/README.md

-Notes app built with React and localStorage
+Notes app built using React and localStorage